Infineon/TLE5012-Magnetic-Angle-Sensor/README.md

 can run with 3.3V or 5V (depending on the board version)

 ### Arduino/Genuino UNO
-Due to very limited memory this both microcontroller can not run all exampes.
-In that case an error message apears.
+Due to very limited memory this both microcontroller can not run all examples.
+In that case an error message appears.

 ### Bulk Sensor
 To connect the 3-wire SSC interface to an Arduino with a 4-wire SPI interface you will need a resistor with a value between 3.3k Ohm and 10k Ohm.